 Welcome to the new year, friends!
 Today we are discussing some of the top online ESL companies that pay well.
-As 2019 rolls in, you may already have thought of making a career change that involves working entirely from home.
+As the new year rolls in, you may already have thought of making a career change that involves working entirely from home.

 This is the dream of many-a-professional; however, said pros often have a hard time seeing the reality of their dream, or they view it simply as a “pipe” dream, especially if they feel like the skills that they do have don’t equate to the work-from-home lifestyle.